virocon-organization/virocon/README.rst

 Install
 -------
-As this package is not yet hosted at PyPi use:
+As this package is not yet hosted on PyPi use:

     pip install https://github.com/ahaselsteiner/viroconcom/archive/master.zip